ethanlanders/CS620Project/README.md

 ## Overview

+Click [here](https://youtu.be/W4uXdOSEJTo?feature=shared) to access a YouTube video created by us that overviews the project.

 Welcome to our project, "Walkability and Well-Being - An Urban Analysis," where we explore the relationship between community walkability and various facets of well-being in urban environments, with a focus on New York City.

 ## Objective